4th of July in New York

 • and more...

-As you can imagine there are plenty of activities taking place throughout Manhattan before the start of this amazing show including live music performances on four different stages set up along 12th Avenue near 34th Street.
-Be sure to get there early if you want to secure your spot amongst all these festivities!
+As you can imagine, there are plenty of activities taking place throughout Manhattan before the start of the show including live music performances on four different stages set up along 12th Avenue near 34th Street.
+Be sure to get there early if you want to secure your spot amongst all the festivities.

-As if that wasn't enough, many locations also feature food vendors selling delicious treats such as Nathan’s Hot Dogs or classic carnival games where you can win prizes!
+Many locations also have food vendors selling delicious treats such as Nathan’s Hot Dogs or classic carnival games where you can win prizes.

 No matter when these events take place, they always bring joy to spectators from near and far who come together to experience something truly magical.
 Whether it be colorful bursts lighting up Central Park during summertime festivities or a winter wonderland illuminated by twinkling lights - NYC firework shows never fail to amaze!